sgraber/Graber/README.md

 =====

-Since this printer is released under the GNU GPL v.3, it is free for anyone to use, reuse, sell, etc.  One thing I'd like to ask is if you do sell it that you financially contributing back to its continued development and maintenance.
+Since this printer is released under the GNU GPL v.3, it is free for anyone to use, reuse, sell, etc.  One thing I'd ask is if you do sell it that you financially contributing back to its continued development and maintenance.
 Contact me at sgraber@gmail.com if willing.